Dpalazzari/mid_mod_4/README.md

 2) I have features built that I KNOW work locally.
 I have selenium tests written for them, but again, they won't work.
 I need advice/guidance/more time to fix these tests.

+3) Inconsistency with the 'Mark as Read' and 'Mark as Unread' buttons.
+The funcitonality is there; but the buttons don't work as well as they should.
+See the temporary work around *

 If you do want to see what I have locally:

 From the command line: